elopio/docs/source/includes/_simplifiedAPI.md

 #### **Returns:**

-* (Array.<string>) Array of Market addresses from which trading proceeds were attempted to be claimed, as 20-byte hexadecimal strings.
+* (Array.&lt;string>) Array of Market addresses from which trading proceeds were attempted to be claimed, as 20-byte hexadecimal strings.

 ### augur.trading.claimTradingProceeds(p)